 Doyle Hamm, Who Survived a Bungled Execution, Dies in Prison at 64

-Doyle Hamm, the fourth U.S. death row inmate to escape the death penalty by lethal injection in 2018, died Sunday in William C., near Atmore in South Alabama.
+Doyle Ham became the third U.S. death row inmate to escape the death penalty by lethal injection in 2018, according to William C., near Atmore in southern Alabama on Sunday.
 Holman died at the correctional facility.
 He was 64 years old.

 His cause was a complication of lymphoma and cranial cancer for which he had been receiving treatment since 2014, according to his probono lawyer, Bernard E. Harcourt was a professor of law and political science at Columbia University.